9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 2/Terms/Port Filtering.md

 - **[[Port Filtering]]**: Firewalls often utilize port filtering to selectively permit or deny communication on specific port numbers.
 For instance, a firewall might allow only port 443 for secure HTTPS communication or port 25 for email, effectively blocking other ports to restrict unwanted access.

+**[[Port Filtering]]:** Port filtering is a firewall function that blocks or allows certain port numbers to limit unwanted communication.
+The basic principle is that only necessary ports should be allowed, and any unused ports should be disallowed to protect against vulnerabilities.